Frequently Asked Questions

 If a student does not have any transitional classes, they can withdraw through Leonet. ( www.selu.edu/resources/howdoi/leonet/for_students/index.html) If a student is trying to withdraw from a lab that goes to a science class or if they have a transitional class on their schedule, they will need to fill out a withdrawal form.These students must go to their major department and get a Course Withdrawal form, complete their portion of the form, and obtain the required signatures.
 They must then turn the completed form in to the Office of Admissions and always make sure to keep a copy for themselves.

 When does a student formally apply to the Nursing Program?

 Students should formally apply to the Nursing Program the semester in which they will have finished all of the academic prerequisites (all math, English, science, and humanities and social science courses, i.e., all required classes that don't have a Nursing prefix).
 Application for progression must be on file in the Office of the Director, Hammond Campus, by February 15th if students are finishing their prerequisites in the spring semester and September 15th if they are finishing their prerequisites in the fall semester.

 Can a student appeal a grade if they think it is unfair?

 Yes.
 If a student contests a final grade, he or she has 30 calendar days to submit a written appeal to the instructor.
 The letter of appeal should be accompanied by all course materials to be considered.
 The instructor will render his or her decision in writing within 10 working days, or as soon thereafter as is practical.
-If the appeal is not resolved with the instructor, within ten (10) working days, the student may submit a written appeal of the problem to the faculty member's department head, with a copy of all materials previously submitted to the instructor, with the instructor's decision.
+If the appeal is not resolved with the instructor within 10 days, the student may submit a written appeal of the problem to the instructor's department head with a copy of all the materials previously submitted to the instructor, with the instructor's decision.
 For more information about appealing a final grade, see the Admissions Criteria and Academic Regulations section of the University Catalogue.

 What is the University's class attendance policy?